Why study nursing at UA’s Capstone College of Nursing?

-The Capstone College of Nursing has a planned program of studies to follow.
-During freshman and transfer student orientation you will be assigned an academic adviser who will assist you with your course selections.
-The College’s advising system is one of the best!
-Your academic adviser, Savannah Hoover and the Office of Nursing Student Services are available to help you every step of the way.
+The Capstone College of Nursing has a planned program of study to follow.
+Your academic adviser, Jessica Richardson and the Office of Nursing Student Services, are available to help you every step of the way.

 What is the Core Curriculum?

 In order to graduate from The University of Alabama all students are required to take specific courses to include freshman composition, the humanities, social sciences, and mathematics; natural science courses with laboratory work; courses that include college-level writing; and either a foreign language or computer science sequence.
 These courses are called the core curriculum.
 A copy of approved core curriculum courses can be obtained from the Office of Nursing Student Services and is available online.